rikkimax/twp-d/manuscript/content/community/beingAProfessional.md

 8. Best practice, is relative

    When looking at best practice, things like coding standards will depend upon a community or company culture.
 For things like servers having enough performance wiggle room for increase in number of clients should be allowed for.
 Servers running at 100% constantly are not happy servers.

-A controversial rule of thumb for software developers is that we are everything to everyone in IT.
-Need a networker?
-We're it.
-Need a tester?
-We're it.
-Need that OS reinstalled, we got your backs.
-Server failing to start a crucial service?
-We'll get it working.
-In this way, being a programmer is far more difficult then any other job in IT, as a programmer we may be called upon to learn how to etch a pcb really fast and get the kit already to go.
-It may not be what you wanted to do in life.
-If you are able to just do these jobs well without complaining.
-Perhaps even enjoying it, you may find it to be the most rewarding part of the profesion.

 [^IITPwebsite]: http://iitp.nz
 [^IITPCodeOfConduct]: http://iitp.nz/files/IITP Code of Professional Conduct.pdf